reTHINK-project/specs/service-framework/syncher.md

 * url: the URL of the Data Object to be observed

-* store (optional): if true the object is stored in the runtime and by a data backup service (if allowed by the reporter).
+* store (optional): if true the object is stored in the runtime and by a data backup service (if enabled and allowed by the reporter ).

+* p2p (optional): if true the object data sync uses p2p data connections.

 * return: Promise to a new observer if accepted.
 It's associated with the reporter.